olibartfast/multi_object_tracking/README.md

 # Multi-Object Tracking

-Repo created to wrap and test multiobject trackers, starting with SORT, BoTSORT and ByteTrack with code based on references below.
-ByteTrack is included directly via FetchContent command in CMakeLists, in BoTSORT project I replaced original ReId TensorRT model inference backend with Onnx-runtime.
+This repository is designed to wrap and test multiple object trackers, beginning with SORT, BoTSORT, and ByteTrack.
+The core code is adapted from the referenced implementations below.
+ByteTrack is integrated directly using the `FetchContent` command in `CMakeLists`.
+For the BoTSORT project, the original ReID TensorRT model inference backend has been replaced with an ONNX Runtime implementation.

 ## Dependencies
 ### Core